Many or all companies we feature compensate us. Compensation and editorial

 Even low variable rates can create unpredictable and potentially high monthly payments.

-Steps to take before you apply for a parent student loan
+Steps to apply for a parent student loan

 Taking out a parent student loan is a process best handled with forethought and patience.

-If somebody has poor credit, I will typically recommend the Parent PLUS Loan over a private lender.
-Even though there is a credit check, they will typically get more favorable options with the PLUS Loan.
-If somebody has great credit, a private student loan tends to be the better option due to lower rates and no origination fees.
-So it starts with one’s creditworthiness.
+The right parent loan for you starts with your creditworthiness.
+If you have poor credit, I will typically recommend the Parent PLUS Loan over a private lender.
+Even though there is a credit check, you will typically get more favorable options with the PLUS Loan.
+If you have great credit, a private student loan tends to be the better option due to lower rates and no origination fees.

 Give yourself time to explore your options, and follow these steps to ensure you’re getting the best loan for you and your family: